<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 Standard work

-Standard work in process
+Standard work in the process

 The minimum amount of material needed in a process for proper flow.